 Whether one is looking to complete a program, undergraduate degree, or graduate degree, there are plenty of nursing schools in New Hampshire to consider.
 After completing their education, candidates must apply for licensure with the New Hampshire Board of Nursing.
 The board operates under the auspices of the New Hampshire Office of Professional Licensure and Certification.
-Nurses in New Hampshire can expect an annual mean wage between $66,750 to $75,110.
+Registered nurses in New Hampshire can expect an annual mean wage of $75,970.

 How to Get a Licensed Nursing Assistant (LNA) License in New Hampshire